-- 1. These "configurations" (see also section 3.2.2) cannot be configured by the cardholder, but are properties of the TOE instead which cannot be altered after generation of the TOE. - 2.
-The security-relevant-event SRE8 can only occur after the generation of a digital signature.
-Therefore SRE8 will not occur in any other state except for CAS3.
+- 1. These "configurations" (see also section 2.2) cannot be configured by the cardholder, but are properties of the TOE instead which cannot be altered after generation of the TOE. - 2.
+SRE8 will not occur in any other state except for CAS3.
 See also Table 11: State transition table and Figure 2: State transition diagram.